ashscripting/WebDevClass/WebScriptingAssinment#1/readme.txt

-the logo is from https://app.logo.com/ website and since there are no authors and u make ur own logo I couldn't make a proper citation.
+the logo is from https://app.logo.com/ website and since there are no authors, and you make your own logo I couldn't make a proper citation.

 about me picture citation: